AMSterling/lunch-and-learn/README.md

 Instructions to set up a local version of Lunch and Learn Final:

 Fork and clone the project, then install the required gems with `bundle`.
-A full list of gems that will be installed can be found in the [gemfile](gemfile).
+A full list of gems that will be installed can be found in the [gemfile][gemfile-url].

 ```sh
 bundle install